-wire labels missing or incorrect (281 hours);

-a)

-lamacoids and device labels missing (70 hours); b)
+- a) wire labels missing or incorrect (281 hours); - b) lamacoids and device labels missing (70 hours);

-- tidy the wiring, including labelling of spare cables and wires (160 hours); and - d) as-built drawings, including cable and termination schedules for all electrical control panels (648 hours), and 25-cable tags missing or inadequate throughout the project (59 hours). - [287] These deficiency items total 1,218 hours of labour and comprise 47% of the hours estimated by Doug Mortimer.
+- Page 90 - tidy the wiring, including labelling of spare cables and wires (160 hours); and - as-built drawings, including cable and termination schedules for all electrical control panels (648 hours), and 25-cable tags missing or inadequate throughout the project (59 hours).

+[287] These deficiency items total 1,218 hours of labour and comprise 47% of the hours estimated by Doug Mortimer.